aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 1. Protection not offered for JavaScript users, can be bypassed in TypeScript.
 2. Stable/experimental versioning scheme is not based on any well-known industry standard, we're going to have to clearly explain it to people.
-3. NPM and pip will complain about incorrect dependencies when apps use experimental.

 ## 3. Extra unstable precautions